-At Janus Henderson Investors, maintaining your privacy is important to us and we take precautions to safeguard your information.
+At Steps to Investing, maintaining your privacy is important to us and we take precautions to safeguard your information.
 After all your relationship with us is built on trust and our goal is to preserve that trust.
 This policy applies where we are acting as a data controller with respect to your information; in other words, where we determine the purpose and means of the processing of that information.
 This policy sets out the basis on which your information is collected, stored and used by us.

 2. Information we collect

-By “information” we mean all of the personal and financial information about you that we collect, use, share and store.
-Most of the information collected by us is information which you have provided to us directly, whether this is from you signing up online to receive information from us or by your providing information to us when becoming a client of ours.
+By “information” we mean all of the personal information about you that we collect, use, share and store.
+Most of the information collected by us is information which you have provided to us directly when you sign up online to receive information from us.

 Information we collect from you when you visit and/or request to receive information from our website (by way of a non-exhaustive list):

-- personal contact information (e.g. first name, family name, position in the company, company name, company email address, business phone number, business address, city, postcode and country); and
+- Personal contact information (e.g. first name, family name, email address); and

 Information that we collect or generate about you includes (by way of a non-exhaustive list):

-- the Janus Henderson services or products which you have engaged with and our interactions with you; and
+- The Steps to Investing services or products which you have engaged with and our interactions with you; and

-If you are looking to become a client of ours, or are already a client of ours, in addition to the above, we may also collect or generate additional information about you.
+If you become a subscriber to Steps to Investing, in addition to the above, we may also collect or generate additional information about you.
 This includes (by way of a non-exhaustive list):

-In addition to the categories of information described above, Janus Henderson will also process further anonymised information and data that is not processed by reference to a specific individual.
+In addition to the categories of information described above, Steps to Investing will also process further anonymised information and data that is not processed by reference to a specific individual.
 Your information may be converted into statistical or aggregated data which cannot be used to re-identify you.
-It may then be used to produce statistical research and reports which may be shared within Janus Henderson.
+It may then be used to produce statistical research and reports which may be shared within Steps to Investing.

 3. How and why we use your information

-We process your information to the extent necessary for us to carry out investment activities, provide communications to you, meet our regulatory obligations and for other legitimate purposes permitted by applicable law.
+We process your information to the extent necessary for us to carry out marketing and events, provide communications to you and for other legitimate purposes permitted by applicable law.
 Your information may be stored and processed by us in the following ways and for the following purposes (by way of a non-exhaustive list):